WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

 * Lab - Goatherding
+  * KW: 🐐🐐🐐
 * Engage students - meeting with SM about Gitlab.
+  * KW: Well done on bringing that conversation together!
 * ME and GA - mentoring.

 #### Who helped you this week?